davehardy632/SpeakEasy/README.md

 Users can hear Github commit messages or branch names involved with merges, as well as add shoutouts to their teams.

+## COMMANDS
+"Alexa Speakeasy" --> Invotion statement to tell Alexa to stand by for sub-commands "Count workflow messages" --> Outputs a number of deployment messages (one for running and one for finished each merge) "Newest workflow message" --> Most recent deployment message "Return message from [name]" --> Returns messages by that person "Shoutouts from [username]" --> Returns shoutouts (from Slack) from that person "Newest shoutout" --> Returns newest shoutout

 ## REQUIREMENTS
 Ruby version